Code-Institute-Submissions/ornao-radiationandyouportfolio1/README.md

 - FAQs (questions.html)
     - Gives user option to contact site owner
     - Provides good nav links within page
+    - Outlines detailed answers to possible questions

 ### Design

 #### Colour

 Amber-yellow and dark-turquoise were the main colors used for designing the site.
 Amber-yellow is a colour associated with the radiation symbol and hence I believed was appropriate to be used in this site because of that connotation.
 Dark-turquoise is the color of the main-image and hence for consistency of design was used across site in different ways to tie together features.
 These colours are bright and vivid which is visiually appealing for children.
 Moreover, the fact that two main colors were chosen gives a simplicity and professionalism to the wesbite that would appeal to parents.
 Other neutral colours were used for other elements to not overwhelm the design.
+The dark-turquoise colour was made darker to allow for better contrast-ratio to mitigate acessibility concerns.

 #### Font